Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 Wear waterproof boots.
 There is a lot of snow on the ground, and the last thing you want is to get your shoes wet.

 I removed my jacket and accessories for only a few minutes.
 Otherwise, I was all bundled up.
-The temperature inside the Ice Castles is a few degrees cooler than outside.
-This is due to the place being entirely immersed in ice.
+The temperature inside the Ice Castles is a few degrees cooler than outside, as the place is entirely immersed in ice.

-If you get too cold, you can warm up near the fire pits around.
+You can warm up near the fire pits if you get too cold.

 Take Photos.
-Try to gather as much of this beautiful place in your camera as possible.
+Try to capture as much of this beautiful place as possible with your camera.
 You will not regret capturing these moments.

 Bird houses inside the Ice Castles Forest

 Explore a forest trail.
-The 1/4 mile path enchanted trail is arranged with lights, music, and magical vibes.
+The 1/4-mile enchanted trail is arranged with lights, music, and magical vibes.
 Although we visited during the day, we could still see twinkling lights around the track.
-True fairytale.
+It’s a true fairytale.

 Trees decorated with lights inside the ice castles NH